OrchardCMS/OrchardCore/src/OrchardCore.Modules/Orchard.DynamicCache/README.md

 | `AddTag(string)` | Adds a tag to the cache entry to that it can be invalidated by this tag value. |
 | `RemoveTag(string)` | Removes the specified tag. |

-> Note: `AddDependency` is different that `AddContext` as it doesn't store multiple values for each context, but invalidates the cached shape content when the value of the context varies.
+> Note: `AddDependency` differs from `AddContext` in that it doesn't store multiple values for each context, but invalidates the cached shape content when the value of the context varies.
 Internally they share the same implementation as the physical cache key will contain the dependency context value.